Tirrex-Roboterrium/tirrex_workspace/README.md

 ```
 docker compose run --rm --no-deps demo bash
 ```
-The option `--rm` allows to automatically delete the container when the command finished.
+The option `--rm` allows to automatically delete the container when the command finishes.

 ## Architecture of the workspace